trivago/cucable-plugin/README.md

 #### scenarioNames

-A comma separated list of strings (regular expressions) matching a scenario name, either completely or partially.
+A comma separated list of strings matching a scenario name, either completely or partially.
 If you set this option, only scenarios matching the specified names will be loaded into the generated runners.
 The number of runner files will default to the number of scenario names and each runner file will contain the scenarios matching 1 name.
 Please note that this will override `desiredNumberOfRunners`.
 For example, if the following scenario names are specified:
 ```xml
 <scenarioNames>